 About Gordon R. Barnett

 Born in 1945 & raised on a farm in Northwestern Kansas the eldest son in a large extended family… somehow even there I became fascinated with art at an early age.
-Unlike other stories, no one ever told me I couldn’t be an artist, perhaps because I was already seemed such a quaint notion in that setting.
+Unlike other stories, no one ever told me I couldn’t be an artist, perhaps because I already seemed such a quaint notion in that setting.

 I began a reputation as a painter in Kindergarten.
 My parents, curiously & courageously, supported individuality.
 I took great advantage… while taking great care as well… I did have other interests & dreamed about other possible lives, but I majored in painting at The University of Denver [DU], receiving a BFA in 1967, along with the Faculty’s Award for “highest marks & showing greatest promise”.